-The National Rural Letter Carriers' Association
+Sponsored and administered by: The National Rural Letter Carriers' Association

-Who may enroll in this Plan: Only eligible active or retired rural letter carriers of the U.S. Postal Service may enroll in this Plan.
-To enroll you must already be, or must become, a member of the National Rural Letter Carriers' Association.
+Who may enroll in this Plan: Only eligible active and retired rural letter carriers of the U.S. Postal Service may enroll in this Plan.
+To enroll you must already be, or must immediately become, a member of the National Rural Letter Carriers' Association.

-To become a member: For information on how to become a member of the National Rural Letter Carriers' Association, please contact your State Secretary or the National Rural Letter Carriers' Association.
+To become a member: For information on how to become a member of the National Rural Letter Carriers' Association, please contact the Secretary for your State Association or the membership office of the National Rural Letter Carriers' Association.